jeankassio/password-strength-calculator-php-javascript/README.md

 Password strength calculator in Javascript and PHP

-Both functions, in PHP and in Javascript, calculate the score in the same way, thus facilitating a frontend and backend check.
+Both functions, in PHP and Javascript, calculate the score in the same way.
+Thus facilitating the verification of frontend and backend.